Chapter 2.04

 5. Audience Participation.
 Members of the audience may comment on items relating to any matter related to city business under the audience participation period.
 Comments are limited to three minutes per person.
 Groups who have a designated speaker may have a total of ten minutes to speak.
 Public comments sign-up forms will be available at the city clerk’s desk at each meeting for use of those citizens wishing to address the council.
 The city clerk shall serve as timekeeper.
 The presiding officer may make exceptions to the audience participation time restrictions when warranted, in the discretion of the presiding officer.

-After recognition by the presiding officer, audience members may speak on individual agenda items on the printed agenda at the time they are considered by the council as requested by the presiding officer.
+After recognition by the presiding officer, audience members may also speak on individual agenda items on the printed agenda at the time they are considered by the council as requested by the presiding officer.

 The presiding officer may read aloud any proclamations.
 A “proclamation” is defined as an official announcement made by the mayor or the city council regarding a noncontroversial event, activity or special interest group which has a major city-wide impact.